-83. LOSING AUSTRALIAN TITLE IN NON-TITLE CONTEST
+83. LOSING AUSTRALIAN OR AUSTRALAIAN TITLE IN NON-TITLE CONTEST

-- (1) An Australian champion will automatically lose his/her title in a non-title contest if he/she is knocked out by an opponent, provided that all of the following conditions exist: - (a) The opponent is residentially qualified to contest for the title held by the champion; - (b) The champion and his opponent each weigh, at the accepted time of weigh-in, within the weight limits of the division in which the champion holds the title, except in a case where a titleholder was contracted to make a weight limit within the division; - (c) The contest is conducted over three-minute rounds, irrespective of the scheduled number of rounds;

-(d) The opponent must sign an ANBF auxiliary contract before he is officially recognised as the champion.
+- (1) An Australian champion will automatically lose his/her ANBF Australian or Australasian title in a non-title contest if he/she is knocked out by an opponent, provided that all of the following conditions exist: - (a) The opponent is residentially qualified to contest for the title held by the champion; - (b) The champion and his opponent each weigh, at the accepted time of weigh-in, within the weight limits of the division in which the champion holds the title, except in a case where a titleholder was contracted to make a weight limit within the division; - (c) The contest is conducted for men's titles over three-minute rounds and for women's titles over 2-minute rounds.
+For both men and women's title this is irrespective of the scheduled number of rounds; - (d) The opponent must sign an ANBF Australian Championship Title Contract or an ANBF Australasian Championship Title Contract (whichever applies) before he/she is officially recognised as the champion.

-Definition -For the purpose of this rule, 'knocked out' shall mean the bout being stopped by the referee for any reason other than injury.
+Definition-For the purpose of this rule, 'knocked out' shall mean the bout being stopped by the referee for any reason other than injury.

-84. AUSTRALIAN TITLE INELIGIBABILITY DUE TO REGIONAL TITLES
+84. AUSTRALIAN TITLE OR AUSTRALASIAN INELIGIBABILITY DUE TO REGIONAL TITLES

-1) If an Australian champion contests any regional title, in any weight division his recognition as Australian champion will be withdrawn.
+If an ANBF Australian champion or an ANBF Australasian champion contests any regional title, in any weight division his recognition as the ANBF Australian champion or the ANBF Australasian champion will be withdrawn.